Last updated: 30 January 2017

 – If video recording was not used, give the results and timings to Rob Hale

-– Take down the signs – note that if riders are still racing the signs must remain in place to ensure traffic coming towards the finish always remains ‘race aware’
+– Collect all the cones and signs, not forgetting the ones on the side roads – note that if riders are still racing the signs must remain in place to ensure traffic coming towards the finish always remains ‘race aware’

 – Return the equipment to the shipping container at the TEC.
 See important note below about locking the gate